msdk/msdk/README.md

 ### Code style

-Since this is a collaborative project, please adhere to the following code formatting conventions:
-* All Java sources should be formatted according to the official [Java Code Conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html) with only one adjustment: use spaces for indentation instead of tabs
+* We use the Google Java Style Guide (https://github.com/google/styleguide)
-* You can use the `msdk-eclipse-code-formater.xml` file to automatically format your code in the Eclipse IDE
+* You can use the `eclipse-java-google-style.xml` file to automatically format your code in the Eclipse IDE
 * Please write JavaDoc comments as full sentences, starting with a capital letter and ending with a period.
-Brevity is preferred (e.g., "Calculates standard deviation" is preferred over "This method calculates and returns a standard deviation of given set of numbers").
+Brevity is preferred (e.g., "Calculates standard deviation" instead of "This method calculates and returns a standard deviation of given set of numbers").

 ### Logging